 Climate change is unfortunately no longer news.
 Rising levels of air pollution, horrific natural disasters, and wildfires destroying Earth’s biodiversity appear in the headlines much too often.
 But new evidence is telling us that around the world, women unfairly bear the brunt of climate change’s wrath, creating a ripple effect for families, communities, and entire nations.

 The distorted effect of climate change on women is a result of intersecting factors that already increase their risk to chronic inequality.
 Women compose the majority of the world’s poor, and lack the ability to participate in decision-making and economic opportunities, especially in conflict-torn nations.
-When resources become limited due to climate change’s effect on seasonality and growing patterns, gender-based violence gender-based violence is used to restrict women’s access to resources is used to restrict women’s access to resources and allows militant groups to remain in control of supplies.
+When resources become limited due to climate change’s effect on seasonality and growing patterns, gender-based violence is used to restrict women’s access to resources is used to restrict women’s access to resources and allows militant groups to remain in control of supplies.

 This dangerous cycle worsens during climate emergencies, such as floods, typhoons, and wildfires.
 In these times of disaster, women’s mortality rates tend to be noticeably higher than men’s.
 As environmental refugees, women face dangerous conditions while displaced, including an alarmingly high risk of sexual violence or human trafficking.